odkr/pandoc-zotxt.lua/README.md

 (e.g., macOS, FreeBSD, OpenBSD, NetBSD, Linux) and under Windows.
 It has *not* been tested under Windows, however.
-Also, if you're using an old version of Windows *and* have more than 26 drives, `pandoc-zotxt.lua` won't recognise absolute paths on drives with symbols beyond 'Z'.
+Also, if you're using an old version of Windows *and* have more than 26 drives, `pandoc-zotxt.lua` won't recognise absolute paths as such on any drive that isn't assigned a letter as symbol (i.e., drives 'after' drive "Z").

+on drives with symbols beyond 'Z'.

 You also need [Pandoc](https://www.pandoc.org/) 2.0 or later.
 If you are using an older version of Pandoc, try [pandoc-zotxt](https://github.com/egh/zotxt),